upcontent/UpContent-Marketing/content/post/twitter-chat-strategy.md

 ### Focus on connection.
 There’s no way anyone can have side conversations with every single participant while still contributing his own answers.
 Even if it were possible, it’s not worth it.
 Instead, [Kayla Hollatz](http://twitter.com/kayla_hollatz), host of the well-attended [#createlounge](https://twitter.com/hashtag/createlounge), recommends narrowing your focus:

-KYLE QUOTE: “If you feel overwhelmed with the high volume of tweets, try making one-on-one connections a priority.
-Pick 3-5 people to regularly interact with throughout the chat to use that hour of time more intentionally.” -Kayla Hollatz, Community and Brand Coach, KaylaHollatz.com
+> “If you feel overwhelmed with the high volume of tweets, try making one-on-one connections a priority.
+Pick 3-5 people to regularly interact with throughout the chat to use that hour of time more intentionally.” <br>
+> *-Kayla Hollatz, Community and Brand Coach, KaylaHollatz.com*

  It’s much better to have more meaningful conversations with just a few participants than to have sent one tweet to every individual.
 Don’t let overwhelm stop you from joining in.
 Even a few new connections are worth your while.